MGTheTrain/iam-with-aut0-sample/backend-services/c#/src/SampleService/README.md

 ## Test endpoints trough Swagger UI

-Click on the `Authorize button` shown in following image in the Swagger UI and set the Bearer token:
+Click the `Authorize button` displayed in the Swagger UI depicted in the following image and set the Bearer token:

 ![Swagger UI View 2](./images/Swagger-UI-View002.PNG)